socrata/python-101/lessons/1-the-basics.md

 Scripts are just a series of commands to be executed by the computer.

+## The Shell ##

+IDLE starts up what's called a "shell" or "interpreter".

+A shell is just a prompt that you can type commands into, that will print the results automatically.

-Unlike inside of IDLE, if you write a script like:
+Unlike inside the IDLE shell, if you write a script like:
 ```python
 x = 9
 x * x